 As students watch the video, have them complete the chart on the handout.
 Which issues did President Obama discuss during his speech?
 What actions did he propose to take?
 Discuss the outcomes of his proposals over the past year as a class.

-- As a homework assignment, ask students to watch President Obama’s State of the Union Address on C-SPAN, February 12, 2013, and fill in the remaining sections on their handout.
+- As a homework assignment, ask students to watch this year's State of the Union Address on C-SPAN, and fill in the remaining sections on their handout.

 - Have students share their individual responses to the President’s speech.
 This can be done through an online classroom discussion forum or in small group discussions in class.